a2ankitrai/2KX7/System_Design/System_Design.md

 ### High-level architecture design

 Sketch the important components and the connections between them, but don't go into some details.
 Usually, a scalable system includes webserver (load balancer), service (service partition), database (master/slave database cluster plug cache).
+Figure out vertical and horizontal scalabilities of these based on number of users.

 ### Component design